languageguide/irony/README.md

 ## Installation

-Get the stimuli from ....
+Get the zip file stimuli from the author.
+Clone or download the [irony experiment](https://github.com/languageguide/irony/archive/master.zip).

+    unzip master.zip
+    cp stimuli.zip master
-    cd irony
+    cd master
     unzip stimuli.zip

+## Instruction

+To resume or to end the experiment press the "p" key.